group-butler/GroupButler/README.md

 > • Set `bot_api_key` to the authentication token you received from the [BotFather](http://telegram.me/BotFather).
 >
 > • Add your Telegram ID the `superadmins` table.
 Other superadmins can be added.
 IDs must be a number, and not a string.
+>
+> • Set your `log.chat` (the ID of the chat where the bot will send all the bad requests received from Telegram) and your `log.admin` (the ID of the user that will receive execution errors).

 Before start the bot, you have to start the Redis process.
 ```bash